nemanjan00/workerjs-worker/README.md

 ## TODO

- * Define more clear names for parts of worker
+ * Define more clear names for parts of worker [worker, process, etc.]

+ * Implement logging and add client to worker